-This issue has been raised in the Dáil numerous times in recent months with TDs speaking about shortages in parts of Cork, Kilkenny, Kildare, Dublin, Tipperary, Meath and Louth.
+This issue has been raised in the Dáil numerous times with TDs speaking about shortages in parts of Cork, Kilkenny, Kildare, Dublin, Tipperary, Meath and Louth.

-But, the Joint Managerial Body (JMB) for voluntary secondary schools told a Joint Oireachtas Committee last year that it was concerned targets in the six-year plan for new school buildings would not be met.
+But, the Joint Managerial Body (JMB) for voluntary secondary schools told a Joint Oireachtas Committee in 2019 that it was concerned targets in the six-year plan for new school buildings would not be met.

 Covid-19 has raised additional concerns with a push to reduce class sizes to prevent infection which could put more pressure on places.
 From the most recent OECD figures in 2018, Ireland has the seventh highest teacher-pupil ratio in the EU.

 We want to investigate the rollout of the School Building Programme to see if there have been any delays and what impact this has had on local communities.
 We also want to look at the assessment model used by the Department of Education and find out if some areas have been left behind.

 We will also delve into how, despite a shortage of places for a number of years at a primary school level, this problem was not anticipated by the Government.

 Have you any information that you think would help this investigation?
 Contact us at [email protected]

 If you want to know how your contribution is used, or anything else about how Noteworthy works, you can find out more here.